halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Metric: Bytes

+**HTTP Headers** are components of the HTTP protocol used for communication between a client (such as a web browser) and a server.

 #### Proxy HTTP Version
-Specify http version used while connecting upstream server.
+This setting allows specifying the HTTP version used when connecting to the upstream server.
+It determines which version of the HTTP protocol is utilized for communication between the proxy server and the upstream server.

     Accepted values: Any / HTTP 1.0 / HTTP 1.1.

     Default: Any

 #### Proxy Buffers
 This option specify the number of buffers used for reading a response from the server for a single connection.
+(Proxy buffers refer to memory buffers used by a proxy server to temporarily store data during the process of receiving, processing, and forwarding requests and responses between clients and backend servers.)

     Accepted values: Integer